Tuesday, May 29, 2012

 The other week, I went on and on about rhubarb – I couldn’t get it out of my brain.
 I didn’t know exactly what I was looking for, but everything I made wasn’t it.
 Then I got busy with field trips and holiday travel and projects I’m trying to finish up before the boys get out of school, and forgot about it.

-Today was a busy one, after being out of town for three days.
+Today was a busy one, catching up after being out of town.
 I went grocery shopping, did three loads of laundry, swept the driveway and vacuumed the house.
 Paid bills, tackled a mountain of email, and a few other things I know I must be forgetting.
-I noticed two stalks of rhubarb languishing at the back of the fridge as I made myself lunch, looking as fresh as ever.
+I noticed stalks of rhubarb languishing at the back of the fridge as I made myself lunch, looking as fresh as ever.
 Rhubarb is amazing in that way.
 Tuesdays the boys have chess club after school, so I pick them up an hour and a half later than other days.
 I decided I had time to bake a cake.

-I hit the jackpot with this recipe.
-It gets the balance right between tart and sweet.
+This recipe gets the balance just right between tart and sweet.
 And the lemon – oh, the lemon!

 Lemon Buttermilk Rhubarb Bundt Cake

 slightly adapted from Rustic Fruit Desserts by Cory Schreiber

 2 1/2 cups plus 2 tablespoons all purpose flour

 1 teaspoon baking powder